tralalilu/Developing-Data-Products/presentation.md

 The application is available at *http://tralalilu.shinyapps.io/binomic/*.

-The code can be downloaded from *http*.
+The code for the application and this presentation can be downloaded from *http://github.com/tralalilu/Developing-Data-Products*.

 Application's structure